Quansight-Labs/numpy_pytorch_interop/e2e/tests.md

 Tweaks
 ------

-Seed the numpy random generator.
+Seed the numpy random generator, use the same random stream.

+For plotting with matplotlib, convert torch_numpy arrays to numpy via `Z = Z.tensor.numpy()`.